Test

 Consider the location of the exam and also information about how to take the exam.

-4. Set the Due date and adjust other settings as needed (see Test settings section below).
+- Set a Due date within work hours and adjust other settings as needed (see Test settings section below).

 Tip